IUREDCap/redcap-etl/docs/Installation.md

 ### Step 6 - Create a Configuration File

 Configuration files need to be stored in the config directory of the REDCap ETL installation.
+The file **config/config-example.ini** can be copied and then modified.
+See this file for more information about the properties that need to be set.

 ### Step 7 (Optional) - Set up an E-mail Server